yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

-Author: Stuart Beesley - StuWareSoftSystems (March 2021 - a lockdown project) - Last updated November 2023
+Author: Stuart Beesley - StuWareSoftSystems (March 2021 - a lockdown project) - Last updated December 2023
-Credit: (dtd) Dan T Davis for his input, testing and suggestions to make a better product......
+Credit: (slack: @dtd) aka Dan T Davis for his input, testing and suggestions to make a better product......

 Custom Balances works with 2021.1(3056) and newer.
 DISCLAIMER: THIS EXTENSION IS READONLY (IT DOES NOT CHANGE DATA) >> BUT YOU USE AT YOUR OWN RISK!

 DEFINITIONS:
 - CB means this extension / Custom Balances
-- All dates mentioned in this guide are in the format yyyymmdd (e.g. 15th January 2024 = 20240115)
+- Dates are typically mentioned in this guide in the format yyyymmdd (e.g. 15th January 2025 = 20250115)

 INSTALLATION:
 - Double-click the .mxt file (this may not work if you do not have .mxt extensions associated with Moneydance)